gummesson/jekyll-rake-boilerplate/README.md

 # Jekyll Rake Boilerplate

-*Jekyll Rake Boilerplate* is a small rake "boilerplate" for doing common tasks with the static site generator [Jekyll](http://jekyllrb.com/ "Jekyll"), such as generating your site, creating a new post or page from a default template and transfering it to a remote git repository, a remote host/server or a local git repository.
+*Jekyll Rake Boilerplate* is a small rake "boilerplate" for doing common tasks with the static site generator [Jekyll](http://jekyllrb.com/ "Jekyll"), such as generating your site, preview it in your default browser, creating a new post or page from a default template and transfering it to a remote git repository, a remote host/server or a local git repository.

 ## Usage

 ### Tasks

-    rake build[number]
     rake post["Post title"]
     rake page["Page title","Path/to/folder"]
+    rake build[number]
+    rake preview
     rake deploy["Commit message"]
     rake transfer

-`rake build` generates the site.
-If you want to generate it with a post limit, use `rake build[1]` or whatever number of posts you want to generate.

 `rake post["Post title"]` creates a new post in the `_posts` directory by reading the default template file, adding the title you've specified and generating a file name by using the current date and the title.

 `rake page["Page title","Path/to/folder"]` creates a new page.
 If the file path is not specified the page will get placed in the site's source directory.

+`rake build` generates the site.
+If you want to generate it with a post limit, use `rake build[1]` or whatever number of posts you want to generate.

+`rake preview` launches your default browser and then generates the site so you can preview it.
+Please note that you need to hit refresh in order for you to actually see it.
+This task requires the ruby gem [Launchy](http://rubygems.org/gems/launchy "Launchy").
+You can install by typing `gem install launchy` or `sudo gem install launchy` in your terminal/command prompt.

 `rake deploy["Commit message"]` adds, commits and pushes your site to the site's remote git repository with the commit message you've specified.